An Official Journal of the Association for Applied Sport Psychology

 Prior to submission, please carefully read and follow the submission guidelines detailed below.
 Authors must submit their manuscripts through the journal’s ScholarOne online submission system.
 To submit, click the button below:

-Context: A reflection on the context and the key agents underpinning the case study.
-In particular, the paper should be clearly focused on the authors, their approach to research and/or practice, and their philosophy and briefly outline experiences that have helped shape and evolve their particular case-study approach.
+- Context: A reflection on the context and the key agents underpinning the case study.
+In particular, the paper should be clearly focused on the authors, their practice approach and philosophy, and briefly outline experiences that have helped shape and evolve their particular case-study approach.

-Reflections: Authors will be required to reflect on personal experience, personal approach, things that could have been done differently to enhance the case, and recommendations for future practice and, when applicable, research.
+- Reflections: Authors will be required to reflect on personal experience, personal approach, things that could have been done differently to enhance the case, and recommendations for future practice.

-All manuscripts should be presented as concisely as possible, and preference is to receive manuscripts in case studies to CSSEP that are 15–25 pages in length (4,000–6,000 words), exclusive of supplementary materials.
-However, leniency will be provided for research case studies employing qualitative methodologies, where methodological traditions should be articulated.
+All manuscripts should be presented as concisely as possible, and preference is to receive manuscript submissions to CSSEP that are 15–25 pages in length (4,000–6,000 words), exclusive of supplementary materials.
+If submitting authors have concerns with the space limitations, they are encouraged to contact the Editor-in-Chief in the first instance.

 The writing style should be clear and engaging.
 Authors can achieve this by presenting their ideas in an orderly manner and by expressing them smoothly and precisely.
 The authors should establish a tone that conveys the essential points of the work in an interesting and systematic manner while engaging readers in their idiosyncratic approach.